Caring for someone with cancer

 • Many people worry that physical intimacy might be painful.

-• You might find it hard to switch from being carer and patient back to being sexual partners.
+• You might find it hard to switch between the roles of carer and lover.

 • You might feel guilty if your partner is unable or unwilling to be sexually active and you still want a sexual relationship.